 Is it too late for us to mend?
 It is always said that it is never too late to mend.
 It is never too late to mend because of a peculiar characteristic of the Ultimate Reality.
 Under every circumstance we have an opportunity to become better.
 Even in what we may consider as the worst of circumstances, we have a hope.
-Even in the deepest nether regions or the inferno of fire and brimstone, there is the imminence of the Ultimate Almighty.
+Even in the deepest nether regions or the inferno of fire and brimstone, there is the immanence of the Ultimate Almighty.
 There is no deepest hell where the arms of Reality do not reach.
-God’s fingers can touch and do operate even within the deepest inferno that we can conceive in our minds.
+God's fingers can touch and do operate even within the deepest inferno that we can conceive in our minds.
 This is the reason why there is a hope for even the worst of people, and if we think that today we are in the worst of conditions, if for any reason we are inclined to think that today the world is in perhaps the worst of situations, even taking for granted that it is so, there is a way out.

 God cannot die; He is never dead.
 Reality cannot be destroyed; it never ceases.
 The law of the Almighty is a perpetual reconstructive force, a cosmic anabolism that is permanently taking place in this body of the whole of creation, whatever be the destructive tendencies that the human eye may perceive in its own ignorance.

-At this moment, therefore, I have a feeling that these few very fortunate souls seated here in this auspicious vicinity of Sri Gurudev’s Samadhi Shrine can build up a spiritual fraternity which can attract the attention of God Himself, if He casts a kind eye upon us by the very force of our devotion which is born of the deepest recesses of our heart, notwithstanding we are a handful seated here.
-You will be wonderstruck that God, the miracle-maker and the greatest of miracle makers, can reveal Himself in the greatest of miracles at the exact crucial moment when it is necessary.
+At this moment, therefore, I have a feeling that these few very fortunate souls seated here in this auspicious vicinity of Sri Gurudev's Samadhi Shrine can build up a spiritual fraternity which can attract the attention of God Himself, if He casts a kind eye upon us by the very force of our devotion which is born of the deepest recesses of our heart, notwithstanding we are a handful seated here.
+You will be wonderstruck that God, the miracle maker and the greatest of miracle makers, can reveal Himself in the greatest of miracles at the exact crucial moment when it is necessary.
 There is a peculiarity with God that He does not seem to give us any notice about what He is going to do.
 He never tells us what He would do.
-This is evidently a peculiar strange behaviour of God, though often we hear that there are and there have been occasions when He did promise even beforehand what He was intending to do in the cases of great saints and sages.
+This is evidently a peculiar, strange behaviour of God, though often we hear that there are and there have been occasions when He did promise even beforehand what He was intending to do in the cases of great saints and sages.

 However, we are not away from the protective arms of God.
-The world is not yet caught by the devil entirely, though people are inclined to believe that it is happening.
+The world is not yet entirely caught by the devil, though people are inclined to believe that it is happening.
 The power of God is operating even today, and even if there is only one man in the whole world whose heart is really rooted in God, we cannot say that the devil has really descended on the Earth.
 The roots of dharma are operating in the world even still.

-At this hour, may our hearts move sincerely towards this ever-kind, all-merciful, omnipresent and omniscient Father whose grace we need every moment of time.
+At this hour, may our hearts sincerely move towards this ever-kind, all-merciful, omnipresent and omniscient Father whose grace we need every moment of time.
 May this bring peace to our minds, and may His power be the power of the poised attitude that we may manifest in our daily life.
-Thus, may we behave and live in this world even with our own brothers, not merely as devotees of God and disciples of a great Master, but even as good gentlemen and true human beings with reason working in the uppermost level of our psychic personality which will dictate the law of impersonality to the emotions and the feelings of man, thus keeping him happy in the sense of a real permanency that can come only as a representation from God’s love even in the midst of this apparent turmoil.
+Thus, may we behave and live in this world even with our own brothers, not merely as devotees of God and disciples of a great Master, but even as good gentlemen and true human beings with reason working in the uppermost level of our psychic personality which will dictate the law of impersonality to the emotions and the feelings of man, thus keeping him happy in the sense of a real permanency that can come only as a representation from God's love even in the midst of these apparent turmoils.